NelsonPython/tuningGuides/OpenVino.md

 usage: downloader.py [-h] [--name PAT[,PAT...]] [--list FILE.LST] [--all]

 [--print_all] [--precisions PREC[,PREC...]] [-o DIR]
 [--cache_dir DIR] [--num_attempts N]
 [--progress_format {text,json}] [-j N]

+optional arguments:
-optional arguments:--help show this help message and exit
+--help show this help message and exit

---name PAT[,PAT...] download only models whose names match at least one ofspecified patterns

---list FILE.LST download only models whose names match at least one ofpatterns in the specified file

---all download all available models
+--name PAT[,PAT...] download only models whose names match at least one ofspecified patterns --list FILE.LST download only models whose names match at least one ofpatterns in the specified file --all  download all available models
 --print_all print all available models
 --precisions PREC[,PREC...]

-download only models with the specified precisions
+download only models with the specified precisions:
 (actual for DLDT networks)

 -o DIR, --output_dir DIR

-path where to save models
+path for saving models:

---cache_dir DIR directory to use as a cache for downloaded files

---num_attempts N attempt each download up to N times
+--cache_dir DIR directory to use as a cache for downloaded files --num_attempts N attempt each download up to N times --progress_format {text,json}

---progress_format {text,json}

-which format to use for progress reporting
+which format to use for progress reporting:

 -j N, --jobs N how many downloads to perform concurrently</code>
 ```